 Michael Farrell, Ph.D., is an associate director of the Institute for Information Security & Privacy (IISP) at Georgia Tech for the area of attribution research.
 In this role, he leads collaborative faculty and student teams from across a wide swath of the Georgia Tech community, including the Scheller College of Business, School of Public Policy, School of Computer Science, and School of Electrical & Computer Engineering.
 These unclassified research programs go beyond emerging technologies to assess societal and geopolitical impact as well as the effect of cybersecurity trends on organizational strategy.
 His current research focus is to create a science of attribution and trace-back for malicious cyber activity, specifically applying machine learning (ML) to information risk and network security.

-In addition to his leadership position at the IISP, Farrell is chief scientist of the Cyber Technology & Information Security Lab at the Georgia Tech Research Institute (GTRI).
+In addition to his leadership position at the IISP, Farrell is chief scientist of the Cybersecurity, Information Protection, Hardware Evaluation and Research Laboratory (CIPHER) at the Georgia Tech Research Institute (GTRI).
 He leads applied research and development (R&D) programs that span four main areas of security: reverse engineering, vulnerability identification, and exploitation; resilient network systems engineering; malicious software analysis, threat intelligence and penetration testing; and multi-level, secure software systems and collaboration tools.
 Farrell also manages a portfolio of high-risk cybersecurity investments via the organization’s independent R&D program.

 Earlier in his career, Farrell served in a number of technical operations and S&T positions within the U.S. Department of Defense.
 He has earned numerous government awards, including the Meritorious Unit Citation presented by the director of national intelligence for extraordinary teamwork in intelligence operations and a Special Achievement Award for outstanding individual research presented by the director of the National Security Agency (NSA).
 Outside of his government service, Farrell was director of engineering for a cybersecurity startup after beginning his career at Intel Corp.